 I.D.
-NUMBER INTERVIEWER

-DATE L'OCATION

-1. Did you or any member of your household hunt, fish, tr ap, or gather wild

-resources in 1982?
-Yes No
+NUMBER INTERVIEWER DATELOCATION The second s 1.
+Did you or any member of your household hunt, fish, trap, or gather wild resources in 1982?
+Yes No Considered to appropriate and a second 2.

-Statusation of the second - 2.
 Did your household use any wild resources harvested by other people in 1982?
-Yes No - 3.
+Yes No 3.
 I'd like to ask you some questions about your uses of wild resources in 1982.
 I'll review a list of resources.
 Please let me know if you harvested or used the resource in 1982.
 If 1982 was not a typical year, please tell me what is typical for your household.
 I'm also interested to know the methods you use to harvest resources, how much you harvest, and the time of year you harvest resources.
 I would also like to map your general harvest areas while we discuss these resources.
 As we conduct the interview one of us will go through the survey and record your responses to the questions.
 The other person will record any other information you wish to provide.
-We are interested in any observations and ideas which you may have about resources and their use in this area.
+We and their use in this area.